Saturday, May 22, 2010

 3) Add flour, chili powder (if using), salt and pepper.
 Stir to combine, but don't overstir it.

 4) Melt a bit of flour in a skillet, and cook them up like pancakes.
-They take about 3 minutes a side, depending on how thick the batter is, and how hot your skillet is.
+They take about 3 minutes a side, depending on how thick the batter is,

 5) Keep warm on a pan in a 150 degree oven until all pancakes are cooked.